georgringer/news/Documentation/Tutorials/Templates/RenderContentElements/Index.rst

 Using Fluid
 ^^^^^^^^^^^

-You can also use fluid render the content elements.
+You can also use Fluid render the content elements.
 As an example:

 .. code-block:: html